Python1320/vrcjoycon/README.md

   6. Launch **VRChat** if not already launched
      1. From the VRChat's **circular menu**, inside **settings**, inside **OSC**, choose **Enable** OSC.
 Additional help [here](https://docs.vrchat.com/docs/osc-overview#enabling-it).
       (*If the haptics do not work, try reset configuration option in the same menu* **ATTN.** The OSC Debug menu does not help you with debugging haptics, only output)

+# Relay
+If you have no bluetooth on your VR PC or are experiencing interference it should also be possible to use `vrcjoycon.exe` on a different Windows Laptop, for example.

+ 1. You will need to configure VRChat to relay the OSC output data to your target computer: https://docs.vrchat.com/docs/osc-overview#vrchat-ports
+ 2. Start `vrcjoycon` with command line arguments `vrcjoycon.exe --listen=any --port=9001`
+       - You can replace `any` with an IP address.
+Any is an alias for `0.0.0.0`
+       - The default port is 9001
+       - Make sure your firewall allows listening on `UDP` protocol port `9001` for `vrcjoycon.exe`

 # Troubleshooting